Phlipinator/SmartHome-Dashboard/Dashboard/README.md

 Instructions on how to do that can be found [here](https://medium.com/@fredbonjour/connect-multiple-micro-controllers-to-one-raspberry-pi-over-usb-with-a-reliable-identification-21e41db514a7).

 ## Log
 During execution the program automatically adds every event into a log-file.
-Make sure to change the output location in the *main.py* file.
+If needed, the location for the log files can be changed in the *main.py* file.
+Per default they get saved in the *logs* folder.
 The Line should look like this:

-**logger = Logger("test.log")**
+**self.logger = Logger.info("test.log")**